Statuses in Latin with translation. Quotes in Latin with translation

 Woe to the lonely!
 (Bible).

-According to Plutarch, with this phrase, Julius Caesar reported in a letter to his friend Aminty about the victory over the Pontic king Pharnaces in August 47 BC. e.
-Suetonius reports that this phrase was inscribed on a board carried before Caesar during the Pontic triumph.
+According to Plutarch, with this phrase Julius Caesar reported in a letter to his friend Amyntius about the victory over the Pontic king Pharnaces in August 47 BC. e.
+Suetonius reports that this phrase was inscribed on a tablet carried before Caesar during the Pontic triumph.

 163. Verba movent, exempla trahunt.